CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - The Planets.md

 \end{align}
 ```
 We can see that equation $14$ obeys Kepler's third law, $T^2 \propto r^3$.\
-We can generalize this formula to elliptical orbits without issue.
+Turns out, we can generalize this formula to elliptical orbits without issue!
 ```math
 T = \sqrt{\frac{4 \pi^2 a^3}{GM}}\tag{15}
 ```